UAlbany in the High School Science Research Invitational Symposium

 Recommended outline for the research paper includes:

-Save the research paper as a PDF (.pdf) and email as an attachment to [email protected] by January 22, 2025.
-Designate the scientific discipline in the body of the email.
+Save the research paper as a PDF (.pdf) and upload to the presenter application.

 Presentation Guidelines